 Specific limits on accounts and DataSets depend on your account tier.
 Please contact your CSM or AE for more details.

 Warehouse sizing depends on how many DataSets, Dashboards, and Visualizations you have in Domo.
 At a minimum, we recommend a medium sized warehouse (M), and Auto Resume set to ON.
 For the best Domo and Snowflake experience, we recommend using a Large Snowflake warehouse (L).
 If you want to Auto suspend your warehouse during periods of inactivity, you can set that as needed.
-Domo can help you sizing your Snowflake warehouses as your Domo usage changes.
+Domo can help you with sizing your Snowflake warehouses as your Domo usage changes.

 Do Alerts work with federated data?